PERSONNEL SERVICES Regulation 4120

 1. Collection Site - The District will contract with an outside agency or organization to serve as a collection site for the collection of urine samples for laboratory drug testing.
 The District will ensure that collection site personnel follow federally prescribed rules for the collection of urine samples.
 The District will ensure that the collection site generally ensures aural and visual privacy for the person giving the sample.
 The collection site person will be required to split the sample into two bottles (the primary specimen and the split specimen).
 Following completion of a chain of custody form, the collection site person will seal and ship both bottles to a laboratory certified by the Department of Health and Human Services for analysis.

-perform the required drug analysis.
+2. Laboratory Analysis - The District will separately contract with a certified laboratory to perform the required drug analysis.
 If the primary specimen tests negative for drugs, the laboratory will dispose of the split specimen.
 If the laboratory confirms that the primary specimen tests positive, the laboratory will retain the split specimen to ensure that it remains available for testing.

 3. Medical Review Officer - The District will contract with a Medical Review Officer (MRO) who possesses the qualifications required by federal regulations.
 The MRO will receive and review all laboratory results generated by the District's drug testing program and will report the results to the District's designee as required by federal regulations.
 In the event the MRO receives a confirmed positive test result from the laboratory, the MRO will make every reasonable effort to confidentially contact the driver and give him/her the opportunity to provide a legitimate, alternative medical explanation for the positive result.
 If the MRO is unable to reach the driver directly, the MRO shall, in accordance with federal regulations, contact the District's designee who shall direct the driver to contact the MRO immediately.
 The District's designee shall inform the employee of the consequences of failing to contact the MRO within the next seventy-two (72) hours.
 The designated management official shall employ procedures that ensure, to the maximum extent practicable, that the requirement that the employee contact the MRO is held in confidence.
 If the MRO determines that there is a legitimate alternative medical explanation for the positive result, the MRO will report the drug test as being negative.
 If the employee expressly declines the opportunity to discuss the test, the MRO may verify the test as positive.
 If the employee is contacted by the designated employer representative but does not contact the MRO within seventy-two (72) hours, the MRO may verify the test as positive.
 If neither the MRO nor the designated employer representative has been able to contact the employee within ten (10) days after making all reasonable efforts, the MRO may verify the test as positive.
 If the MRO verifies the presence of illegal, controlled substances, the MRO shall inform the covered employee that he or she has seventy-two (72) hours to request that the split specimen retained by the laboratory be sent to another certified laboratory for analysis.
 If the split specimen fails to confirm the presence of illegal, controlled substances, the employee's test will be reported as negative.